jsnider-mtu/midi2notificationmsgs/README.md

 Then locate the channel you want and rename it to \<song\_name\>.
 The rest of the contents of the file can be removed

 Be sure to `#include` the file in your program

+### Notes

+- The Flipper Zero can only play one note at a time so in the case of chords we only grab the highest note.
+If a lower note starts at the same time but is held longer than the highest note it is still lost